top of page

 Agreement

-By agreeing to this policy, the student, parent, or guardian confirms that the necessary resources are already available or will be obtained within 30 days of enrollment.
+By agreeing to this policy, the student, parent, or legal guardian confirms that the necessary resources are already available or will be obtained within 30 days of enrollment.
 If additional time or support is needed, please contact us—we are here to help.

 Nail Length

-Students’ nails may extend slightly beyond the fingertip but must not exceed approximately 1/4 inch (about 6 millimeters) past the fingertip.
+Youth students’ nails may extend slightly beyond the fingertip but must not exceed approximately 1/4 inch (about 6 millimeters) past the fingertip.
 Nails longer than this interfere with safe playing technique and may lead to discomfort, tension, or injury.

-If a student arrives at a session with nails that exceed this limit and cannot play comfortably or safely, we will ask them to trim or file them before the next session.
+If a youth student arrives at a session with nails that exceed this limit and cannot play comfortably or safely, we will ask them to trim or file them before the next session.
 If nail length continues to interfere with progress, we will meet with the student and their parent or guardian, if the student is under 18, to discuss whether our services remain the right fit at this time.

 Finances

-For children of separated or divorced parents or guardians, eligibility is determined based on the financial support of the parent or guardian who provides most of their care.
+For children of separated or divorced parents or legal guardians, eligibility is determined based on the financial support of the parent or legal guardian who provides most of their care.
 Families with joint custody may submit financial information for both households.

 Add up to 5 files.